Bryan Harris Bursary 2019

 Chloe, 18, of Swanwick created a multi-media piece challenging people to break from routine and Zainab, 19, of Derby created a collection of reptilian Fabergé eggs.

 Vikki Fitt, of Arts Society Derby, said: ‘The standard was particularly high this year so we decided to divide the second place bursary between two of the students.’

 Markeaton School Mosaics

-In 2018 Vikki Fitt, the Society’s Young Arts representative, worked with local artist Roz Beeson over the course of several months on a creative project with 60 Year 2 pupils at Markeaton Primary School, Derby.
+In 2018 Vikki Fitt, the Society’s Community Arts representative, worked with local artist Roz Beeson over the course of several months on a creative project with 60 Year 2 pupils at Markeaton Primary School, Derby.
 The plan was to create mosaics for the school’s wildlife area, on the theme of minibeasts.
 The children came up with the ideas and drawings, and then learned the process of mosaic making to produce around 25 items based on their own designs, working in teams with Roz.
 They were extremely enthusiastic about the project and enjoyed acquiring a range of new skills.